Do you want to import data using Proc Import?

 While importing this file, SAS writes an error message in the log.
 This is because SAS has determined the datatype of Age as Numeric by scanning the first 20 rows.
 And there is a character variable in the Numeric field.
 Hence the error.

-To avoid these error and truncation of values, use the guessing rows option with a value of more than the rows in your data or use guessingrows=Max.
+To avoid these errors and truncation of values, use the guessing rows option with a value of more than the rows in your data or use guessingrows=Max.

 Note that if your input data contains thousands of records it would make the import process slow.
 Here, I have used